 NHS Urgent Medicine Supply Advanced Service (NUMSAS)

-On 20th October 2016, the Department of Health (DH) and NHS England announced that as part of the 2016/17 and 2017/18 community pharmacy funding settlement, money from the Pharmacy Integration Fund (PhIF) would be used to fund a national pilot of a community pharmacy Urgent Medicine Supply Service.
-The service is being commissioned as an Advanced Service and it will run from 1st December 2016 to 31st March 2018 with a review point to consider progress in September 2017.
+On 20th October 2016, the Department of Health and Social Care (DHSC) and NHS England announced that as part of the 2016/17 and 2017/18 community pharmacy funding settlement, money from the Pharmacy Integration Fund (PhIF) would be used to fund a national pilot of a community pharmacy Urgent Medicine Supply Service.
+The service was commissioned as an Advanced Service from 1st December 2016 and is commissioned until the end of September 2019.

 Click on a heading below for more information.